 There is generally also a fee associated in applying for a cottage food license or licence to prepare food for sale from home.

 Questions To Ask Before Selling Sourdough Bread From Home

 Before embarking on setting up a home bakery to sell sourdough bread from home there are lots of questions that you will need to ask yourself.

 It's ok if you don't have all the answers right now.
 But if you plan to make baking sourdough into a profitable business, you'll need to make sure you cover all the bases.

 You want to make your venture in a sourdough home bakery as stress free as possible, right?

-- How many loaves a week could you produce to sell (start out with a number that you can make comfortably, don’t stress yourself out trying to do too much at once).
+- How many loaves a week could you produce to sell (start out with a number that you can make comfortably, don't stress yourself out trying to do too much at once).
 You might find this guide to baking multiple sourdough loaves at once helpful here.

 - Will you only offer plain sourdough bread?
 Or will you offer a selection of breads, flavored loaves and specialty bakes like cinnamon buns and English Muffins?